xinyu-dev/NeMo-Skills/docs/openmathinstruct2/evaluation.md

 ns summarize_results /workspace/openmath2-llama3.1-8b-eval-judged/eval-results-majority --cluster local
 ```

-This will print majority results (they will be labeled as `majority@1` since we fused them into a single file).
+This will print majority results (they will be labeled as `greedy` since we fused them into a single file).
 You can also ignore the symbolic score as it's not accurate anymore after we filled majority answers.